March 9, 2021 /By: Erin Mixon

 In a previous post, we explored self-sabotaging in relationships(romantic/non-romantic).
 We talked about the various reasons why we engage in these self-defeating patterns.
 In the process of doing the work and overcoming, it is important to not only receive tools to do better going forward, but to also understand the “why” behind what we do.

 Once the why is understood and processed, we can then begin the process of doing the work.

-Here are 4 solutions to overcome and end self sabotaging behavior in relationships:
+Here are 4 solutions to overcome, fix a relationship, and end self sabotaging behaviors:

 1) The 5 Second Rule

 The five second rule is a technique developed by author, television host and motivational speaker, Mel Robbins.
 It came about when she began struggling to get up in the morning due to being overwhelmed by the trials and obstacles another day would surely bring.
 This pattern began affecting her ability to do everyday menial tasks such as getting her kids to school on time.
 After many days and weeks of watching her life spiral and get out of balance due to this self-defeating behavior, Mel knew she had to do something.

 The 5 minute rule was invented out of this desperate need to end this negative pattern.

 The main concept is to pause and count backwards from 5 (5,4,3,2,1).
 In this pause… you are giving yourself the time and space to pause and think.
 In that time, you are able to take action or make a better choice and decision.

 In this time we can decide, do I really need to :